No Code Freeze

-Your team will need many named QA environments, and many named UAT environments.
+Your team will need many named QA environments, and many named user acceptance testing (UAT) environments.
 Each of those with different rules about the frequency of deployment, and even perhaps even a temporarily reservation for different reasons.
 Those environments pull together real dependent services and integrated applications.
-As much as possible those environs should not have shared services.
+As much as possible those environments should not have shared services.

 Companies often make a classic mistake when buying software in that they (say) buy one license for prod, and another for all dev, QA, and UAT, meaning the DevOps team had configured it as shared for all those environments, with a wide-ranging negative impact on productivity and quality for innumerable and sometimes subtle psychological reasons.

 Committing to the trunk many times a day requires a broad sense of ownership to code, and a willingness to allow developers to contribute changes to sections of an application or service that they have not previously be involved with.
 This privilege does come with responsibilities and checks.
 The former is to standards, and the checks are by the CI server, and by humans who should honor to do a speedy code review.
 That last, for the highest performing teams, means as soon as the proposed commit is ready.

 Not only do developers practicing Trunk-Based Development not break the build with any commit, they also sign up to being able to go live at short notice.
 For example, one hour, if the CIO visits and says it is going to happen.
 That means there is a bunch of automated tests that come with the build.